-So, in regards to why do cats lick plastic, there are a few specific reasons why cats do this.
+So, in regards to why cats lick plastic, there are a few specific reasons why cats do this.
 Let’s break it down for, cat lovers!

 First off, there’s a difference between licking plastic and eating plastic.
 Both humans and animals can develop an eating disorder known as Pica.
-When humans or pets suffer from this condition, it causes them to crave items which are typically undesirable and not intended for consumption.
+When humans or pets suffer from this condition, it causes them to crave items that are typically undesirable and not intended for consumption.
 Should your cat be trying to ingest plastic regularly, medical intervention is absolutely necessary.

 A Sound They Want to Taste—Literally!